How I Ran My Training solutions company from Home

 Today I will be sharing with you my journey as a training coordinator and how I ran a training solutions company from my home.

-Needless to say we won that presentation and that alone set me on a part where I was able to present a project we worked on for PEACE initiative in Colombia, I was the Lead presenter at the United Nations Building in Manhattan New York city USA.
+Needless to say, we won that presentation and that alone set me on a part where I was able to present a project we worked on for PEACE initiative in Colombia, I was the Lead presenter at the United Nations in Manhattan New York City USA.

 Fast forward 2011, I had finished my MBA and was trying to start off a career, it took me a while but I soon figured out that starting a training business will be the way to go.
 It took a miscarriage and a stillbirth though for me to make that decision.